adhxtry/nifty-network-analysis/README.md

 ## References

-Reference papers on stock market network analysis are available in the `papers/` directory.

 [1] Chi, K. Tse, Jing Liu, and Francis CM Lau.
 "A network perspective of the stock market."
 Journal of Empirical Finance 17.4 (2010): 659-667.